Best Cities in Portugal for Americans

 Tier Two: Porto

-Porto is often the strongest balance city for Americans who want urban life without Lisbon's full cost burden.
-It is still connected and culturally rich, but generally feels more compact and grounded in local rhythm.
+Porto is often the most compelling balance city for Americans who want urban life without Lisbon's full cost burden.
+It is still internationally connected, culturally rich, and highly walkable, but it generally feels more compact, somewhat less frenetic, and more grounded in local identity.
+For many U.S. movers, Porto offers the psychological benefit of being clearly urban without demanding the same premium as Lisbon.

 Tier Three: Braga, Coimbra, Aveiro, and the Balanced-City Band